 Driving your own car to mainland Europe can be an appealing idea.
-You can travel to wherever you need to be, whenever you like.
+Ona a Euro trip you can travel to wherever you need to be, whenever you like.
 However, there's little worse than getting stuck at the roadside in an unfamiliar country.

-To avoid the chances of this happening, make sure you check the following things before you head out on the road.
+To avoid the chances of this happening, make sure you check the following things before you head out on the road in Europe.

 Check your tyre pressure, the correct level for which can be found in your manufacturer's handbook.
 Not only will the correct tyre pressure reduce your chances of a flat but it will also reduce rolling resistance, which means your car will not use as much fuel.
 Ideally, check your tyre pressure a couple of times before you leave and if you find that any need regular top ups then you might have a slow puncture.

 Look at the overall condition of your tyres too and keep an eye out for lumps, bulges and tears as these mean that the structural integrity of the affected tyre is compromised.
 Driving on a tyre with these faults will considerably increase your risk of a blow out, which can be very dangerous.

 Have a look at the tread on your tyres too as this is vital for traction and reducing braking distance.
 The 20p test is a simple way to do this; insert one of these coins into several different parts of the centre three-quarters of the tread.
 If the outer band is visible anywhere then your tread is too worn and it is time to change your tyres.